Circle-Ming/Circle-Ming.github.io/papers.md

 >
 > ---Blaise Pascal

-I really wish I can have a few papers in this page showing my ability of research.
-But unfortunately, I do not have one yet.
-But I think I can have some to fill this page.
+I now have one paper as co-first author under review of **ACL2021**.

 ## Good News!!!
-I am now working in the area of _Multilingual Parsing from Raw Text to Universal Dependencies_ and _Fact Extraction and Verification_.
-And I believe I can make some progress.
+I am now working in the area of _Knowledge Distillation_.
+And I believe I can make some more progress.

 > _For more details of my research experience, you can find them in my [CV](cv.md)._